webix-hub/docs/data/desktop/material_design.md

 Material Design Skin
 ======================

-Skin works with Webix 2.3+.
-It is not inluded in the package and should be [downloaded from GitHub](https://github.com/webix-hub/material-design-skin).
+The skin works with Webix 2.3+.
+It is not included in the package and should be [downloaded from GitHub](https://github.com/webix-hub/material-design-skin).

 You can see live demo by [this link](http://webix.com/demos/material/admin-app/index.html#!/app/forms).